Qurdbasar

-Gurdbasar or Azerbaijani wolfhound is a livestock guardian dog breed of Azerbaijan.
+Qurdbasar or Azerbaijani shepher dog is a livestock guardian dog breed of Azerbaijan.
 It is mainly used in sheep farming for management of the sheep flock.

+Qurdbasar literally means 'wolf vanquisher' or 'wolf conqueror' in Azerbaijani.

 Spreading

 This breed is mainly found in the territory of Azerbaijan, from where the breed originated.
 They are mainly found in farms within the Karabakh region, including the Fuzuli, Gubadli, Lachin, Kalbajar districts, as well as the Guba, Khizi, Shamakhi, Ismayilli, Gadabey, Lerik and Gazakh districts.
 Suitable for both mountainous and flat terrains, they are mainly kept in pastures and wintering areas.

 Service area

 Historically, Gurdbasars were used to protect Azerbaijani caravans, flocks of sheep, properties and plots of land.
 They are distinguished by their loyalty to their owners and mistrust of strangers.
 Their physical properties and loyalty lead to their involvement in protection.
 Currently, the breed is mainly used to protect herds from wild animals.

 Breed Features

 This breed has a medium-to-large build with supple, loose skin, often forming a visible fold at the nape of the neck.
 Full physical maturity is typically reached by the age of 3.
 Dogs that live beyond 15 years are considered long-lived for this breed.

 The head is broad and muscular.
 The lower jaw is strong and can open widely, contributing to the dog’s powerful bite.
 The nose is large and typically black, while the teeth are well-developed and uniformly white.
 The breed also has a strong, muscular neck.